Oscilloscope Basics: Beginner Guide to Waveforms, Probes, Triggering and Safe Measurements

 Microcontroller and Arduino Debugging

-Digital pulses, clock signals, and serial communication require waveform viewing.
+Digital pulses, clock signals and serial communication lines often require waveform viewing to diagnose timing problems.

 Audio Signal Analysis